 - A physical environment that is a homelike setting

-Thus a major legal difference is the purpose of the facility and who they are intended to treat.
-Illinois law views an assisted living facility as providing a setting for seniors who may need some extra help and a social community who do not need intensive medical care.
-The primary purpose of the facility is convenience and social interactions with other seniors.
-Older adults living there may be taken on outings and live in their own private room.
+Thus a major legal difference is the facility’s purpose and who they are intended to treat.
+Illinois law views an assisted living facility as providing a setting for seniors who may need extra help and a social community who do not need intensive medical care.

 The Regulatory Differences Between a Nursing Home and an Assisted Living Facility

 From a regulatory standpoint, there are definite differences between nursing homes and assisted living.
-No matter what state you are in, nursing homes will be much more tightly regulated.
+Nursing homes will be much more tightly regulated, no matter your state.

-While each state has its own regulations, the federal laws and rules that apply to a nursing home are the same no matter where the nursing home is located.
+While each state has its regulations, the federal laws and rules that apply to a nursing home are the same, no matter where the nursing home is located.
 There are many different ways that your loved one is protected when you move them into as nursing home residents.

 However, the only things that pay for assisted living are long-term care insurance or private pay, so there are fewer regulations.

 In Illinois, there is state regulation of assisted living facilities.
-They must be licensed by the Division of Assisted Living.
+The Division of Assisted Living must license them.
 Illinois began regulating assisted living facilities in 2002.
 Illinois’ laws are found in 77 ILCS 295.

 Illinois’ laws about assisted living are not as detailed as the regulations regarding nursing home care.
 They do provide for the following: